·

 verb “tuck”

-tuck; he tucks; past tucked, part. tucked; ger. tucking
+infinitive tuck; he tucks; past tense tucked; past part. tucked; ger. tucking

 1. to fold the ends or edges of something (such as clothes or fabric)